viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 If you do not see the LEDs light up, turn the power switch off.

 Check your wiring, use a multimeter to ensure that your battery has enough power, and that the positive and negative polarity is as expected.
-You can also try unplugging the battery and powering instead with the wall adaptor.
+You can also try unplugging the battery and powering it instead with the wall adaptor.

 {{% /alert %}}

 ### Base configuration

-Merging 40-year-old tech with modern tech to light up LEDs verges on exciting, but we need to configure our robotic base before we can get to the true prize of controlling MAIV through the internet and programmatically.
+Merging 40-year-old tech with modern tech to light up LEDs is exciting, but we need to configure our robotic base before we can get to the true prize of controlling MAIV through the internet and programmatically.
 For now, turn the power switch to the off position.
 In just a few minutes, you'll have it back on.